Remember when nursery rhymes were all young children would sing? Parents used to spend hours, either singing or reading, straight from a book.

 Recent research suggests that there are numerous educational and developmental reasons why nursery rhymes should be made a part of a kid’s life.
 To begin with, let’s take a closer look at the genre.
 By definition, nursery rhymes are generally short poems and songs that have been around for centuries.

-Despite some common beliefs, nursery rhymes are not only for toddlers or preschoolers.
+Despite some common beliefs, nursery rhymes videos are not only for toddlers or preschoolers.
 In fact, experience shows that kids of all ages can enjoy the learning value that stems from songs, such as “Mary had a Little Lamb” or “Yankee Doodle”.

 Here are some of the reasons why children need nursery rhymes: